 Each candidate is expected to demonstrate competence in certain core subjects to the satisfaction of the department as a whole.
 The basic topics vary for individual programs, but students are expected to take eight courses for a grade and perform preliminary research during the first three semesters prior to standing for the general exam.
 Two of the courses must be in mathematics and four must be in the student’s primary area of research.
 Students must achieve a GPA of 3.0 or higher.
 A student may receive one C in a graduate course and remain in the Ph.D. program.
 Approved courses from other departments may be taken, and members of these departments may be invited to participate in the general examination.

-Students will be given a single oral interview in the fall of their second year by a faculty member chosen by the major group.
-In case of an interdisciplinary program of study spanning two major areas, separate interviews in both areas are required.
-A student who is taking the math exam must also have a separate math interview.
+Ordinarily, students will be given a single oral interview in the fall of their second year by a faculty member chosen by the major group.
+In case of an interdisciplinary program of study spanning two major areas, separate interviews in both areas should be conducted.
 A list of available interviewers and their subjects is available from the graduate office.
 These interviews are intended to explore, in-depth, the student's knowledge of a subject area, to prepare the student for the general examination, and to identify areas where further study may be necessary.

 There is no requirement to pass or fail an interview; interviews are for the benefit of the student to ensure adequate preparation for the subject component of the general exam and to inform the graduate committee of the student’s readiness for the general exam.
 In some cases of weaker performance, interviewers may request additional time from the student after further studying.